a2ys/ieeecs-recruitment-admin/README.md

 - **Global Styles**: Edit `src/app/globals.css` for sitewide styles.
 - **Tailwind CSS**: The project uses Tailwind CSS for utility-first styling.
 You can customize the theme by creating a `tailwind.config.ts` file.
-- **UI Components**: The project uses `shadcn/ui`.
-You can add new components or modify existing ones in the `src/components` directory.
+- **UI Components**: You can add new components or modify existing ones in the `src/components` directory.

 ### Pages and Routes